 Wednesday, January 1, 2020

-Slchool Days at Highland Park School
+School Days at Highland Park School

 Highland Park School in Gloucester City, NJ was a four-classroom school when I attended from 1957 to 1961.
 In the basement was the lunchroom (it may have been a kindergarten room in the morning).
 My Brownie Scout troop met in the basement.
 I have fond memories of Mrs. Davidson and Mrs. Blanche Moen teaching us scout songs, making butter and crossing a bridge to a higher troop.
 I had attended Monmouth St. school for kindergarten before we moved to the Cypress Gardens section of the city.